Remember – What You Say Matters!

 As a parent, you know your child better than anyone else in the world.
 If you feel that your child is not getting adequate medical care or needs to start or stop a specific intervention, you need to make that known.
 Trust your gut instinct and do not be afraid to speak up.
 As discussed in more depth below, it is important to gather your evidence and keep your calm when discussing such important issues with your child’s care team.

 If you find yourself clashing with a specific medical provider, be sure to pull in another trusted voice.
-Ideally, this would be the Mito specialist or a primary care provider who has known the child and the situation for a long time.
+Ideally, this would be the Mito A doctor that focuses on one branch of medicine. or a primary care provider who has known the child and the situation for a long time.
 Sometimes, allowing the other parent or a highly involved relative to take the reins can be sufficient to defuse a situation.
 Another option is to call in the hospital ombudsman, who can act as a mediator for different types of conflicts.
 At no point should you threaten, intimidate, use foul language or make accusations against the medical provider.
 While the stress of certain medical situations is undeniable, such behavior reflects poorly on the family and can come back to haunt the parents later.
 If you run into conflicts with multiple staff members, it might be worth consulting with an advocate or social worker to consider whether there is something in your own communication methods that can be improved upon.

 Documents speak louder than words in most cases, especially where medical questions are concerned.
 As discussed in the Medical Records section of the Mito Navigator, keeping a copy of your medical records is one of the best ways you can protect yourself and your family.
 Be sure to separate out the records that documented or formed the basis for certain medical decisions and keep those handy.
 Refer to these key documents should issues arise during an appointment or a hospitalization.